CatalinBurlacuThinslices/Signal-Group-Messenger-PoC/PROJECT_COMPLETE.md

 ✅ Select any group
 ✅ Write messages
 ✅ **Send messages that everyone can see!**
+✅ **Send to phone numbers directly (NEW!)** 📞
+✅ **Broadcast to multiple people at once (NEW!)** 📤
 ✅ Real-time error messages
 ✅ Status indicators
 ✅ Sync on refresh
-✅ Beautiful modern UI
+✅ Beautiful modern UI with tab toggle

 ### **Technical Features:**
-✅ React 18 frontend
+✅ React 18 frontend with dual-mode messaging
-✅ Express backend
+✅ Express backend with broadcast API
 ✅ Signal API integration (Docker)
 ✅ Error handling (UI + console + logs)
 ✅ Demo & real modes
 ✅ Link Device with QR code modal
+✅ Command line scripts for automation
 ✅ One-command startup

 ---